 Individual who successfully complete the course will -

-All students successfully completing the 2-day course will receive an individual training certificate containing the TEC Transnational logo
+All students successfully completing the 2-day course will receive an individual training certificate containing ASEQ and TEC logos.

 The organization will –